ZackTanCZ/Final_Year_Project-Factory_Property/PBI_DB.md

 * Implying healthy and growing market post COVID-19
 * Total pricing movement in the **North**, **West** and **Central** region
 * Property in the _West_ holding the top position and Property in the _North_ having drastic moving, ending in third
-* Discounting TXN Vol, the West maintains its position with the highest average price.
+* Discounting TXN Vol, the West maintains its position with the highest average property prices.
 Implying the value of the region.
 * Discount the total area, the average unit price across each region maintained a steady growth.
 The North-East overtook central for the top position in 2025.